Today in World War II History—May 26, 1944

 All rail bridges across the Seine north of Paris have been knocked out by Allied pre-invasion air raids and will remain so for 30 days.

-US 802nd Medical Air Evacuation Transport Squadron begins air evacuation from Anzio-Nettuno.
+US 802nd Medical Air Evacuation Transport Squadron begins air evacuation from Anzio-Nettuno in Italy.